-When an SRO or a Marcellus Police Officer works an after school activity, such as sporting events, dances, etc., for the School District, the SRO/Marcellus Police Officer will receive a rate of pay of thirty-six dollars (\$36.00) per hour.
+When the SRO works an after-school activity, such as sporting events, dances, etc., for the School District, the SRO will receive a rate of pay, thirty-eight dollars and nineteen cents (\$38.19) per hour.
+It is understood and agreed that time spent by the SRO attending court juvenile and/or criminal cases arising from and/or out of their employment as an SRO shall be considered as hours worked under this Agreement.